robertbraeutigam/oscar/README.md

 ```

 In this example an instance of a `Player` is acquired, but there is no additional definition necessary.
-A supplier method with signature `Player(String, String)` will now be essentially an additional constructor
+A supplier function with signature `Player(String, String)` will now be an additional constructor
 argument to `Game`.
 Note however, that the object `Player` needs to be accessible, i.e. imported.

 If a constructor with that signature *actually* exists in `Player`, than it will be the default value
-for the supplier method, if the code acquiring the `Game` does not override it.
+for the supplier function, if the code acquiring the `Game` does not override it.

-Any supplier method can be overridden regardless whether they have default values, like this:
+Any supplier function can be overridden regardless whether they have default values, like this:

 ```oscar
 let game = Game((firstName, lastName) -> Player("Jane", lastName), firstName, lastName);
 ```

-The supplier methods precede the declared argument list, but are essentially parameters themselves.
+The supplier functions precede the declared argument list, but are parameters themselves.
 Here
-the overridden supplier method always acquires a `Player` using the first name "Jane".
+the overridden supplier function always acquires a `Player` using the first name "Jane".
 Of course
 the object containing this code *also* declares a dependency on `Player(String, String)`.

 ### Generics

+TODO

 ### Threading and Parallelism